Dog-related items I recommend

 For specific harness recommendations and more information about why harnesses are the best option, visit my harness page.

 The ability for a dog to move naturally is extremely important for their health and wellbeing.
-Unfortunately, walking beside us at our pace for an extended duration is NOT natural.
-Dogs don’t move through the world like that.
-A longer leash solves this problem.
-It allows your dog to speed up and slow down, weave around more, stop and sniff for longer, etc. I prefer 10’, but even 8’ is a huge improvement.
+Unfortunately, walking beside us at our pace for an extended duration is NOT how dogs naturally move through the world.
+That means a 6’ leash isn’t enough!
+A longer leash helps to solve this problem.
+It allows your dog to speed up and slow down, weave around more, stop and sniff for longer, etc.

 Management Items